 From Facebook, it’s another ball game altogether.
 You help it to make money inadvertently.
 It has advertisement as its primary source of revenue and this involves the use of your data for microtargeting.
 All those subtle information on your profile such as age, sex, and other sundry stuff like that come in handy here.

 In 2017, Facebook made $39,942,000,000 from digital advertisement, did I hear you gasp?
 The bulk of this money came from infringing on your privacy.
 It makes this money by allowing advertisers to make use of the colossal volume of personal data it has garnered over the years and quietly filed away in the Facebook’s product ecosystem for ads.

-In conclusion, it is very glaring that the social media are indirectly infringing on the privacy of users to make billions of dollars.
-They are able to get away with this because of the so-called free services they render.
+In conclusion, it is very glaring that social media are indirectly infringing on the privacy of users to make billions of dollars.
+They aid organizations in microtargeting customers and are able to get away with this because of the so-called free services they render.

 The whole stuff sounds a bit creepy but inasmuch as nobody is complaining and everybody seems to be satisfied, the only precaution is to ensure that your sensitive information does not get into the wrong hands.
 These are people that may have the intent of causing untold harm to you and your business.